 Around 12am last night I found Nicole standing in the middle of the bedroom, covered in cold sweat, trying to lancet her palm while talking in slurred gibberish.
-About once a year my wife will have a serious insulin reaction like this.
-Usually when three or four things go wrong at the same time.
+About once a year my wife will have a serious insulin reaction like this; usually when three or four things go wrong at the same time.

-Sugar was the priority.
+Glucose, not data, was the priority.

-Some people would say: Use juice.
+Some people would say: Use fruit juice.
 But we’ve found straight glucose much more reliable and faster.
 Also, in many people of Northern European descent fruit sugar (fructose) may actually block absorption of glucose.

 Another tab and twenty minutes later she was stable at 5.5 mmol/L. Covered with sweat and sugar water, she changed her clothes and got in the sauna.

 “That was the worst reaction I’ve ever had in my entire life,” she said basking the warm glow of infrared lights.